TDStrasser/Kookaberry-Reference-Guide/docs/source/kookaberry.rst

     The total battery supply voltage should not exceed 9.00 Volts into the Battery Connector or damage to the Kookaberry may result.

-2. Micro USB Connector – this plug accepts USB leads that plug into a computer.
+2. USB Connector – this plug accepts USB leads that plug into a computer.
 The USB connector provides access by the computer to the Kookaberry’s program memory, and it appears to the computer as a USB memory stick.
 The Kookaberry will also accept power from this connector.